-In the PTAP cost sharing program, DLA pays up to 75.0% for distressed areas, and 60.0% for nondistressed areas.
-Distressed areas represent areas that have a per capita income of 80.0% or less than the State average; or an unemployment rate that is 1.0% greater than the national average for the most recent 24-month period.
-DLA GF has capped its regional and state-wide PTAC assistance at \$450,000 and \$750,000, respectively.
+Figure 3: PTAC presence across the U.S., Puerto Rico and Guam distressed areas, and up to 60.0% for the Federal share in nondistressed areas.
+Distressed areas represent areas that have a per capita income of 80.0% or less than the state average; or an unemployment rate that is 1.0% greater than the National average for the most recent 24-month period.